The Golden Hind

 Site Directory

-It's been a while since we've heard from John Eddyblouin and the Golden Hind, but in February of 2010 we heard from Roger Marlin, a previous owner.
+In February of 2010 we heard from Roger Marlin, a previous Golden Hind owner.
 Roger has provided some great photos as well as some rather interesting auxiliary information about the Golden Hind.
 He writes:

 I enjoy your Sea Witch site.
 I owned Golden Hind for twelve years and sailed her off the California Coast.
 I made one or two trips a year from my home in Morro Bay to the Channel Islands, usually starting in a direct line from MB to San Miguel and onward down to Catalina in the spring and summers.
 I have attached some photos of Golden Hind if you would like to post them.